 This switch activates the blower for the engine compartment.
-The primary function of the blower is to eliminate any fumes in the motor compartment when starting the engine or during idling.
+The primary function of the blower is to eliminate any fumes in the motor compartment prior to starting the engine and while operating below cruising speed.

 Figure 2-17.
 Inline Fuse